Homeless man, N.J. woman accused in GoFundMe scam plead guilty

 In November 2017, McClure and her boyfriend, Mark D'Amico, created a GoFundMe account they said would help Bobbitt, who was homeless at the time, after he gave McClure his last $20 when she was stranded on a freeway in Philadelphia.

 After what was portrayed as a heartwarming tale, the story started to unravel as the three publicly feuded over the money.
-Bobbitt filed suit, accusing the couple of withholding most of the GoFundMe money he was owed, which led authorities to investigate the case.
+Bobbitt filed a lawsuit, accusing the couple of withholding most of the GoFundMe money he was owed, which led authorities to investigate the case.

 All three still face charges of second-degree theft by deception and conspiracy to commit theft by deception in a case brought by Burlington County prosecutors.